 Since inception, the Company has incurred net losses and negative cash flows from operations.
-During the six months ended June 30, 2021, the Company incurred a net loss of \$19.1 million and used \$20.4 million of cash in operations.
-As of June 30, 2021, the Company had an accumulated deficit of \$167.4 million.
+During the six months ended June 30, 2021, the Company incurred a net loss of \$24.9 million and used \$20.4 million of cash in operations.
+As of June 30, 2021, the Company had an accumulated deficit of \$173.2 million.
 Management expects to incur additional operating losses in the future as the Company continues to further develop, seek regulatory approval for and, if approved, commence commercialization of its product candidates.

 As of June 30, 2021, the Company's cash and cash equivalents were \$28.6 million.
-The Company expects that its existing cash and cash equivalents, including the cash received from the credit facility in July 2021 (see Note 13 for further information) will be sufficient to satisfy its working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operations through the next 12 months following the date of the issuance of these consolidated financial statements.
+The Company expects that its existing cash and cash equivalents, including the cash received from the credit facility in July 2021 (see Note 15 for further information) will be sufficient to satisfy its working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operations through the next 12 months following original date of the issuance of these consolidated financial statements.
+However, as of the date of this Form 6-K/A, we expect that our cash and cash equivalents will be sufficient to fund our operations into Q4 2022, which raises substantial doubt regarding the Company's ability to continue as a going concern for a period of one year after the date that the financial statements are issued.
+Certain elements of the Company's operating plan to alleviate the conditions that raise substantial doubt are outside of the Company's control and cannot be included in management's evaluation under the requirements of Accounting Standards Codification (ASC) 205-40, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
+Accordingly, the Company has concluded that substantial doubt exists about the Company's ability to continue as a going concern for a period of at least twelve months from the date of these restated condensed consolidated financial statements.